VirusTotal/yara/docs/writingrules.rst

-In the above figure de string "Borland" appears encoded as two bytes per character, therefore the following rule will match::
+In the above figure, the string "Borland" appears encoded as two bytes per character, therefore the following rule will match::

-    rule WideCharTextExample
+    rule WideCharTextExample1
     {
         strings:
             $wide_string = "Borland" wide